-Their research in US echoes my own experience in the UK, that CCOs (or CKOs – as I am more interested in customer insight leaders) are disproportionately common within Financial Services firms.
-Their findings about a bias toward COOs for B2B businesses also makes commercial sense.
+Their research in the US echoes my own experience in the UK, that CCOs (or CKOs – as I am more interested in customer insight leaders) are disproportionately common within Financial Services firms.
+Their findings of a bias toward COOs for B2B businesses also makes commercial sense.

 I hope that review was useful, I share such a book because I believe the only point of generating customer insights is to act on them.
-This can sometimes be to deliver shorter term commercial returns, but longer term the real prize is for customer insight to be guiding the transformative work outlined in this book.
+This can sometimes be to deliver shorter-term commercial returns, but longer-term the real prize is for customer insight to be guiding the transformative work outlined in this book.
 Delivering and then sustaining significantly improved customer experiences,